Rinnegatamante/VitaDB-Downloader/README.md

 - Fixed a bug causing background to flicker during popups (example: during downloads).
 - Replaced Sony CDN links with archive.org links for PSM Runtimes.
 Now the libshacccg.suprx auto-installer will work again.
 - Fixed progressbar during PSM Runtimes download to not properly update in realtime.
-- Made so that multi-downloads (esample: missing icons download) will properly show total count and updated count during the process.
+- Made so that multi-downloads (example: missing icons download) will properly show total count and updated count during the process.
 - Restored erroneously removed message box during ShaRKF00D extraction during libshacccg.suprx auto-installer process.
 - Replaced zip/vpk usage with psarc files.
 These will be faster to extract resulting in faster installation process for apps.